javimosch/csv-to-rag/docs/openai-like-api.md

 ## Usage Notes

-- The `model` parameter should correspond to a valid model identifier supported by the underlying LLM service (e.g., OpenRouter).
+- The `model` parameter should correspond to a valid model identifier supported by the underlying LLM service (e.g., OpenAI compatible API provider).
 - The `prompt` parameter is the text that the model will use to generate the completion.
 - If `max_tokens` is not specified, the model will use a default maximum.
 - The `temperature` parameter controls the randomness of the output.
 - The LLM completion uses the same logic as the current query route behind the scenes.
-Therefore, the `model` parameter in the request is ignored, and the system will use the configured LLM models as defined in the environment variables (e.g., `OPENROUTER_MODEL`, `OPENROUTER_MODEL_FALLBACK`).
+Therefore, the `model` parameter in the request is ignored, and the system will use the configured LLM models as defined in the environment variables (e.g., `OPENAI_MODEL`, `OPENAI_MODEL_FALLBACK`).

 ## Example Request